ankitbaranwal-dev/java-dsa/README.md

-# java-dsa
+## Java DSA Preparation

+This repository contains Data Structures & Algorithms problems solved in Java.
-DSA preparation in Java for Backend / SDE interviews.
-Focus on clean code and problem-solving patterns.
+It is focused on clean code, patterns, and interview preparation for Backend / SDE roles.